martinthomson/quic-tls/draft-thomson-quic-tls.md

 Certificate caching [I-D.ietf-tls-cached-info] can reduce the size of the server's handshake messages significantly.

-A client SHOULD also pad [RFC7685] its ClientHello to at least 1024 octets (TBD: tune this value).
+A client SHOULD also pad [RFC7685] its ClientHello to at least 1024 octets (TODO: tune this value).
 A server is less likely to generate a packet reflection attack if the data it sends is a small multiple of the data it receives.
 A server SHOULD use a HelloRetryRequest if the size of the handshake messages it sends is likely to exceed the size of the ClientHello.

 ## Peer Denial of Service {#useless}